NikolayFrantsev/jshint2.vim/README.md

 ## Error List Shortcuts

 `t` — open error in new tab.
+`T` — open error in new tab with error list.
 `v` — open error in new vertical split.
+`V` — open error in new vertical split with error list.
 `s` — open error in new horizontal split.
+`S` — open error in new horizontal split with error list.
 `i` — ignore selected error.
 `n` — scroll to selected error.
 `q` — close error list.